panva/node-oidc-provider/docs/README.md

   // @param metadata - the current accumulated client metadata
   // @param ctx - koa request context (only provided when a client is being constructed during
-  //              Client Registration Request or Client Update Request
+  //              Client Registration Request or Client Update Request }
-  // validations for key, value, other related metadata
-  // throw new errors.InvalidClientMetadata() to reject the client metadata
-  // metadata[key] = value; to (re)assign metadata values
-  // return not necessary, metadata is already a reference }
 ```